What is Short Bowel Syndrome?

 It is hoped that the bowel will grow in size and adapt to eventually be able to perform all the required functions without the need for IV nutrition.

-Depending on the cause and severity for conditions such as intestinal malrotation and volvulus, intestinal atresia, gastroschisis, and long-segment Hirschsprung Disease surgical care may be needed.
+Depending on the cause and severity of conditions such as intestinal malrotation and volvulus, intestinal atresia, gastroschisis, and long-segment Hirschsprung disease, surgical care may be needed.
 Intestinal transplantation can be considered for severe forms of short bowel syndrome.
-In these cases, patients are seen by the Intestinal Rehabilitation Center.